a-oleksak/Bio-impedance-Sensing/README.md

 This is the repository for NYIT Senior Design 2025-26, skin cancer diagnosis with impedance sensing <br/> The following is contained within the `main branch` of this repository:
-- libraries needed to run arduino ide code,
+- libraries needed to run Arduino IDE code,
 - demo codes for each component and subsystem,
-- draft and final copy of our overall code
+- drafts and final copy of our overall code
 - processing IDE code for GUI visualization
 - 3D model files for 3D printed components